Prospective Dual Credit Student

 Academic Record – The credit and grades you earn through the pre-college dual credit program will become a part of your permanent academic record (transcript) at Navarro College.

 Policies/Procedures – You will be expected to follow Navarro College policies and procedures.
-To receive a copy of the Navarro College Catalog, download a copy here or call the Office of Admissions and Records at (903) 875-7349 or toll-free at 1-(800)-NAVARRO.
+To view the online Navarro College Catalog, click here or call the Office of Admissions and Records at (903) 875-7349 or toll-free at 1-(800)-NAVARRO.

 Attendance – You should avoid missing classes unless it is absolutely necessary.